Glossary_of_terminology

 Sustainable yield forestry: An environmentally friendly and responsible method used to ensure that there are as many mature trees 20 years later as there were at the beginning of a harvesting cycle.

-Stability: The measurement for the amount of movement, including expansion and contraction of an exterior building material.
+Stability: The measurement of the amount of movement, including expansion and contraction, of an exterior building material.
 Highly stable material shows minimal movement.

 Tabebuia: Scientific name for Ipe high density tropical hardwood.
 (See Ipe)

-Timbers: Describes heavier wood components that can be use for posts, beams and other heavy structural members.
+Timbers: Describes heavier wood components that can be used for posts, beams, and other heavy structural members.
+Typically, “3x” nominal thickness and greater.

 Tongue and groove: Also referred to as T&G, it describes a milling profile where two pieces can be joined with a minimal joint reveal.
 The male ‘tongue’ inserts into the female ‘groove’ on alternate edges of the boards creating an interlocking joint.